List of the most common passwords

 This is a list of the most common passwords, discovered in various data breaches.
 Common passwords generally are not recommended on account of low password strength.

 List

 NordPass

-NordPass conducted the most breached passwords research in 2021.
-The company gathered top 200 worst passwords this year from a database of 275,699,516 passwords.
+NordPass, a password manager, has released its seventh annual list of the 200 most common passwords, highlighting persistent trends in password selection.
+The top twenty most frequently used passwords are:

 SplashData

 The Worst Passwords List is an annual list of the 25 most common passwords from each year as produced by internet security firm SplashData.
 Since 2011, the firm has published the list based on data examined from millions of passwords leaked in data breaches, mostly in North America and Western Europe, over each year.
 In the 2016 edition, the 25 most common passwords made up more than 10% of the surveyed passwords, with the most common password of 2016, "123456", making up 4%.

 Keeper

 Password manager Keeper compiled its own list of the 25 most common passwords in 2016, from 25 million passwords leaked in data breaches that year.